 3.1 Scope of Services

-The Company provides comprehensive technology solutions and professional services including but not limited to:
+The Company provides technology solutions and professional services that include but are not limited to:

 3.2 Service Agreements and Documentation